 From the time the driver applies until the time the driver is hired, you often have to make a new set of advertising decisions.
 Do these decisions take into account all of the paths and reapplies of each driver?

 Complication #3: You can’t just look at statuses.

 You place an advertisement in August – but the driver doesn’t hire on until September.
-Now, what do you do – count the September hire against the august spend (& risk the August #’s drifting as you work through that set of drivers) or count the September hire (& give your September spend credit for something it may not have delivered).
+Now, what do you do – count the September hire against the August spend (and risk the August numbers drifting as you work through that set of drivers) or count the September hire (and give your September spend credit for something it may not have delivered)?

-Complication #5: Timing issues can introduce even more error – which may not be a big deal looking at annual spends but can start to skew #’s at the monthly/weekly level.
+Complication #5: Timing issues can introduce even more error – which may not be a big deal looking at annual spends but can start to skew numbers at the monthly/weekly level.

 How Does Origins Address the Real World Complications?